OUR METHOD

 How Pacing Works

-We pace in moments of accommodation and growth.
++ We pace in moments of accommodation and growth, success and failure.

 At its core, pacing is about staying in motion.
 Movement means there is life.
 Even in stillness or rest, we are still in flow.